 Part of Kuban's Paluxy web site

-Many strict or "young-earth" creationists (YECs) have claimed that dinosaurs and other prehistoric beasts are depicted on ancient art, supposedly proving that the creatures existed in modern times, and overthrowing the conventional geologic timetable.
+Many "young-earth" creationists (YECs) have claimed that dinosaurs and other prehistoric beasts are depicted on petroglyphs and other ancient art, supposedly proving that the creatures lived in recent times, and overthrowing the conventional geologic timetable.
 These claims involve several problems.

 |